 If you have private student loans, refinancing may be in your best interest.
 Remember, this strategy isn’t for Federal loans going for ANY type of forgiveness (they must stay as Federal loans!).

-Federal loans lose a wide range of repayment options when refinanced, such as Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
+Federal loans lose a wide range of repayment options when refinanced, such as Income-Based Repayment (IBR), Pay As You Earn (PAYE), and Saving for a Valuable Education (SAVE).
 However, private student loans often have high-interest rates, making them prime candidates for consolidation.

 Ideally, consolidating your loans should allow you to lock in a lower interest rate and move all of your private loans under one umbrella.
 Doing so can help you to pay less over the life of your loan and save you from having to track your progress on paying down multiple private loans – which can be a pain.
 You should shop around for the best rate based on your credit score and analyze different providers.

 Want some “free” money?
 Use one of the links from the White Coat Investor page to refinance.
 Some popular options include: